vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide v2.md

 ## 6. PostgreSQL Tools Integration

-SkinSpire HMS leverages several PostgreSQL native tools for database operations.
+Skinspire HMS leverages several PostgreSQL native tools for database operations.
 This section covers how they're integrated into our workflow.

 ### Core PostgreSQL Tools Used